touilleMan/godot-python/README.rst

 	addons\pythonscript\windows-64\python.exe -m pip install numpy

-again, substituting the correct python executable, and replacing numpy with whatever packages you desire.
+Again, substituting the correct python executable, and replacing numpy with whatever packages you desire.
 The package can now be imported in your Python code as normal.

 Note that this will only install packages onto the target platform (here, windows-64), so when exporting the project to a different platform, care must be taken to provide all the necessary libraries.

 **How can I debug my project with PyCharm?**

-This can be done using "Attach to Local Process", but first you have to change the Godot binary filename to include :code:`python`, for example :code:`Godot_v3.0.2-stable_win64.exe` to :code:`python_Godot_v3.0.2-stable_win64.exe`.
+This can be done using 'Attach to Local Process', but first, you have to change the Godot binary filename to include :code:`python`, for example :code:`Godot_v3.0.2-stable_win64.exe` to :code:`python_Godot_v3.0.2-stable_win64.exe`.
-For more detailed guide and explanation see this `external blog post <https://medium.com/@prokopst/debugging-godot-python-with-pycharm-b5f9dd2cf769>`_.
+For a more detailed guide and explanation see this `external blog post <https://medium.com/@prokopst/debugging-godot-python-with-pycharm-b5f9dd2cf769>`_.

 **How can I autoload a python script without attaching it to a Node?**